yashSrijan/nexmo-developer/_documentation/account/guides/payments.md

 Payments will appear as *Nexmo* on your bank/card statements.

+⚓ auto_reload

 ## Auto reload your account balance

 Using auto reload you configure the balance when Dashboard automatically adds funds to your Nexmo account from your stored payment method.
 You can also configure the payment method and amount added.
-By default, the amount added to your account is based on the transaction amount chosen when you [added a payment method](#add_payment_method).
+By default, the amount added to your account is based on the transaction amount chosen when you [added a payment method](#add-a-payment-method).

 When auto-reload is enabled your account balance is checked every 10 minutes.
 If you are sending a lot of messages, use [Developer API](/api/developer/account#top-up) to manage reloads when [remaining-balance](/api/sms#remaining-balance) in the response goes below a specific amount.
 Currently only PayPal auto-reload is available with the Developer API.